sp4ce-cowboy/VirtualPain/README.md

-# I_Feel_Pain
+# Artifical Consciousness
 My final work for UTC2113 Gaming Life.
 An interdisciplinary exploration.

 Consists of The Proposal, The Theoreticals (not yet completed), The Documentation, and The Work itself (this repo).

 ## The Context